 This report sets out the legislative background to Nationally Significant Infrastructure Projects (NSIPs) and how these are dealt with.
-The Planning Committee have considered similar NSIP reports recently in respect of the Drax Bioenergy and Carbon Capture Project in April 2021, the Yorkshire GREEN Project in February 2022 and the Humber Low Carbon Pipelines Project in July 2022.
+The Planning Committee have considered similar NSIP reports recently in respect of the Drax Bioenergy and Carbon Capture Project in April 2021, the Yorkshire GREEN Project in February 2022, the Humber Low Carbon Pipelines Project in July 2022 and the Helios Renewable Energy Project in September 2022.
 Essentially applicants for infrastructure projects need to make an application to the Planning Inspectorate (PINS) for a Development Consent Order (DCO).
 The final decision is made by the Secretary of State on the recommendation of PINS, but Local Planning Authorities are statutory consultees in the process.